jeanetteclark/training_jclark/README.md

 # training_jclark

 A repository for learning git and GitHub in the Arctic Data Center reproducible research course.
 This course took place over 5 days from February 26 to March 1, 2024, and it was great!
+We had 20 participants.

 ## Project Information